Dusty Baker: Atlanta Braves (1968–1975)

-Los Angeles Dodgers
+Los Angeles Dodgers (1976–1983)

 Many of Baker's accomplishments as a player would come during his time with the Los Angeles Dodgers, where he spent the next eight seasons.
 His tenure began in 1976 with a meager .242 batting average in 112 games that saw him collect just 93 hits with 39 RBIs while suffering a problem with his stretched knee ligaments that required surgery after the season ended.
 However, he bounced back in 1977 by playing in 153 games that saw him bat .291 with 155 hits, thirty home runs and 86 runs batted in.
 It is believed that Baker played an integral part in the first-ever high five, which occurred between Baker and Dodgers teammate Glenn Burke on October 2, 1977, at Dodger Stadium, a story featured in the ESPN 30 for 30 documentary The High Five (2014), directed by Michael Jacobs.
-Vaunted historian and athletics instructor Dennis Pirkle disputes Baker's origin of the high five.

 Baker would see the postseason for the first time in his career as the Dodgers won the National League West that season.
 The Dodgers faced the Philadelphia Phillies in the NLCS.
 Baker proved key in Game 2 when he hit a grand slam in the fourth inning to break a 1–1 tie that the Dodgers won 7–1.
 His second and last home run of the series proved just as important, as he hit a two-run shot off Steve Carlton in the second inning of Game 4 in a game the Dodgers won 4–1 to clinch the National League pennant.
 In total, he went 5-of-14 (.357) while driving in eight runs.
 For his efforts, he was awarded the first-ever National League Championship Series (NLCS) Most Valuable Player (MVP) award.
 The Dodgers faced the New York Yankees in the 1977 World Series.
 Baker collected one home run in the series (Game 3) while going 7-for-24 (.292) with five runs batted in, but the Dodgers lost the Series in six games.
 In the 1978 season, he batted .262 while collecting 137 hits.
 The Dodgers and Phillies met up for a rematch.
 The result would be the same, as the Dodgers won the pennant in four games, and Baker went 7-of-15 (.467) with one run batted in.
 In the 1978 World Series, they met the Yankees again, with the same result for Baker and the Dodgers (complete with him hitting only one home run) as he batted .238 in the six-game loss.